opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/lb_pool_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new pool.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the pool.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new pool.